kkoomen/qbr/README.md

 * `F2` will be: `Turn the front face 180 degrees.`

 You can also specify a language by passing in `-l` or `--language`.
 Default language is set to `en`.
-The only language other then english that is available is dutch which is specified with `nl`.
+The only language other than english that is available is Dutch which is specified with `nl`.

-#### Test runs I've done:
+### Test runs I've done:

 ```
-$ ./qbr.py
+$ python ./src/qbr.py
 -- SOLUTION --
 Starting position:
     front: green